noodlekid/noodlekid.github.io/index.md

 title: Home
 ---

-# Welcome to My Website
+# Welcome to Noodle's Write-Ups

 This is the content of my main page.